turndealer/cryoto-nodes/bnb.md

 ```
 # Creating First account
 ```
-./cli.sh account new

-Or

 ./console.sh

 then type

 personal.newAccount()
+It would ask for

 passPhrase:
 Repeast Password:
-prompt will ask

 Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
 Enter your first account pass

 Password:MAINACCOUNTPASS
 Repeat Password:MAINACCOUNTPASS